nalgeon/sqlean/docs/ipaddr.md

-# ipaddr: IP address manipulation in SQLite
+# ipaddr: IP Address Manipulation in SQLite

 Functions to manipulate IPs and subnets.
 Created by [Vincent Bernat](https://github.com/vincentbernat).